 - Placing a Co-op in a Trust

-Every case is individual and unique, and you’ll need proper advice on what trust configuration will deliver the maximum advantage.
-Different trust strategies apply to various economic and family situations, and according to whether you need home or nursing facility care.
-The bottom line is that in order to qualify for Medicaid benefits, money and assets have to be moved out of your name.
-Trusts are the most effective way to do it, and they’re fully authorized for this purpose under Federal and New York State laws.
+Every case is individual and unique, and you’ll need proper advice on what trust configuration will deliver the maximum advantage for you.
+Different trust strategies apply to various economic and family situations, and often depend on whether you need, or want to plan against the risk of needing, home care or nursing facility care.
+Trusts are the most effective and prudent way to hold and protect your assets, and they’re fully authorized for this purpose under Federal and New York State laws.